LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 	Thank you for playing.
 Good bye.

 Think and discuss how to organize things first.

+The different parts of a multi-class project interact through their public methods.
+Remember the two roles of writer and consumer.
+The consumer needs good documentation of how to use (not implement) these methods.
+These methods that allow the interaction between classes provide the *interface* between classes.
+Unfortunately "interface" is used in more than one way.
+Here it means publicly specified ways for different parts to interact.

+As you think how to break this game into parts, also think how the parts interact.

 In the projects in :file:`CSProj/CSProj1` is code that generated the exchange above.